reddress/gilgame/README.md

 * start and end date text fields for filtering transactions

-* add a "display" or "depth" property
+* click on account to filter by transaction matching debit or credit to that account (combine all filters)